Wrangell-St. Elias Visitor Center Switching to Fall Hours on Sept. 20th

 The 60-mile McCarthy road offers Wrangell-St. Elias National Park and Preserve visitors a unique opportunity to explore interior Alaska.
 Natural and historic wonders await those visitors willing to accept travel and access on Alaskan terms.

 Driving this road is an Alaskan adventure!
-Although regularly maintained by the State of Alaska, the gravel surface makes for slow travel-it usually takes three hours each way.
-Other hazards can make it even longer: heavy rain can make the road muddy and slippery; sharp rocks can cause flat tires; narrow and one-lane bridges make maneuvering large vehicles difficult.
-In fact, large vehicles are not recommended.
+Although regularly maintained by the State of Alaska, the gravel surface makes for slow travel-it usually takes two hours each way.
+Other hazards can make it even longer: there are curves with limited visibility; heavy rain can make the road muddy and slippery; sharp rocks can cause flat tires; narrow and one-lane bridges make maneuvering large vehicles difficult.
+In fact, large vehicles are not encouraged to drive this road.
 Under normal summer conditions, most two-wheel drive vehicles can make the trip without difficulty, but be sure to carry at least one spare tire and an adequate jack.

 At the end of the road, you will find parking areas and two foot bridges that cross the Kennicott River and lead to McCarthy and Kennecott.
 Access to McCarthy is by foot, bike, or shuttle.